Everything just fit better when I lived in Rome.

 People love to talk about food in Italy.
 In my experience, you start talking about the prospects for dinner while you are eating lunch.

 Of course, the difference is that you are talking about the very best of ingredients.
 Seasonal fruits and legumes and mushrooms bought from the fruttivendolo.
-Cheese made from cows and sheep on nearby farms.
+Pecorino Romano cheese made from cows and sheep on nearby farms.
 Local, grass-fed meats procured from the butcher who knows your name.
 Fish and seafood plucked from the sea that morning.

 No one is getting excited about a stuffed-crust pizza or some chicken sandwich they saw on TV.